Historic Restoration and Transforming an Older Home in Boulder or Denver

 Challenges of Remodeling Denver Historic Homes

-While historic and older homes are full of charm, they may also come with some downsides.
+While historic and older homes are full of charm, they may also come with some downsides and historic home challenges for construction, remodeling, and for complete renovations.
 These can include cramped rooms, outdated bathrooms and kitchens, or lack of closet space.
 Homeowners may start to look for ways to modernize, but in ways that still retain the house’s unique essence & feel.

 Balancing the need for updates with maintaining the home’s integrity can be difficult without an experienced professional’s help.
 Electrical and plumbing issues are not uncommon in older homes, nor are foundational issues.
 This can particularly apply to homes constructed of brick, as many historic Denver homes are.
 Asbestos and lead paint are other potential hazards you may encounter.
 These are issues that require special attention and precautions.